kubescape/kubescape/docs/cli-reference.md

 > The prompt does not apply to cluster scans: that path edits nothing in place,
 > so there is nothing to confirm.
 With `--output-dir`, a non-empty directory is
 > refused unless you pass `--no-confirm`.
+>
+> `--output-dir` belongs to that cluster path alone.
+Passing it when fixing
+> manifest files warns and is ignored — those files are always fixed in place.

 ---